ska-telescope/ska-integration-test-harness/README.md

   which receives most of the commands);
 - a production or emulated CSP;
 - a production or emulated SDP;
-- a set of production or emulated Dishes (where "productions" refers to the software running on the real devices, and "emulated" to a software that just "replicate" the behaviour of the real devices, without actually having a complex logic behind; for the purposes of this test
+- a set of production or emulated Dishes (where "production" refers to the software running on the real devices, and "emulated" to a software that just "replicate" the behaviour of the real devices, without actually having a complex logic behind; for the purposes of this test